slopezpereyra/slopezpereyra.github.io/_posts/2026-03-04-TheChristOfTheGospels.md

 Trinity, Incarnation, the Original Sin\...

-The political and historical events which lead to the formulation and embracement of these dogmas are generally well-understood.
+The political and historical events which lead to the formulation and embracement of these dogmas are generally well understood.
 They were always, without exception, motivated by political and institutional interests.
 Constantine and Justine, and the councils they convened, are a topic of political history, neither of spiritual or ethical interest.